-The annual Draconids Meteor Showers is peaking this week on October 8th/9th!
+The annual Draconids Meteor Showers is peaking this week the night of October 8th!
 It’s not usually a very plentiful shower…but it can roar when you least expect it!

 So get out your tripods, grab a coffee, and go shoot them!
 Here’s some tips on how!